SENATORS (0-0-0) at RANGERS (0-1-0)

 Who's Hot -- Rangers goalie Henrik Lundqvist had the worst goals-against average of his four-year NHL career last season, but the 2.43 he posted was still 11th in the League.
 His 38 wins were a career high.
 Senators center Jason Spezza turned in his third straight 30-goal season in 2008-09.

 Injury Report -- Sean Avery sprained the MCL in his right knee Sept.
 21 in a collision with teammate Ryan Callahan, and while he has returned to skating, he isn't taking contact and his status for the home opener is questionable.
+Ottawa center Mike Fisher sat out Thursday's practice, but he told the Senators' Web site he would be in the lineup Saturday.
+Forward Jesse Winchester is out at least two more weeks with a knee injury.

 Stat Pack -- Daniel Alfredsson had 2 goals in four games against the Rangers last season, and has 53 points in 49 career games against them.
 But his 24 goals and 74 points last season were his lowest totals since the 2000-01 season.
 The Rangers will try to keep Alfredsson and the rest of the Senators down with one of the youngest defense corps in the League -- four of the six defensemen on their roster are 25 or younger.